Amama (album)

-Amama (stylized as AMAMA) is the third studio album by American band Crumb, released on May 17, 2024.
+AMAMA is the third studio album by American band Crumb, released on May 17, 2024.

 Production and release

 The album was announced in March 2024.
 The album was produced by Johnscott Sanford and Jonathan Rado.

-Lila Ramani, Crumb's frontwoman, has said the album is dedicated to her grandmother.
-Some of the songs featured on Amama were written during the production of the band's previous album, Ice Melt, and others pre-date the band's first album, Jinx.
+Lila Ramani, Crumb's frontwoman, said the album is dedicated to her grandmother.
+Some of the songs featured on AMAMA were written during the production of the band's previous album, Ice Melt, and others predate the band's first album, Jinx.

 Critical reception

-Amama received a score of 78 out of 100 on review aggregator Metacritic based on five critics' reviews, which the website categorized as "generally favorable" reception.
+AMAMA received a score of 78 out of 100 on review aggregator Metacritic based on five critics' reviews, which the website categorized as "generally favorable" reception.

-Samuel Hyland, writing for Pitchfork, praised Amama and contrasted it positively with the band's first two albums, referring to it as a "a sleeker, riskier, and more rewarding iteration of Crumb's approach",and gave it a 8.1 rating out of 10.
+Samuel Hyland, writing for Pitchfork, praised AMAMA and contrasted it positively with the band's first two albums, referring to it as a "a sleeker, riskier, and more rewarding iteration of Crumb's approach", and gave it a 8.1 rating out of 10.